The Baldwin Place FarmTM

 Geo-Speak...
 Bladed quartz textures formed in epithermal hot spring

 - Visit our "Lost Cause" Mine TM to dig for these specimens...
 Information under Agritourism Services -

 We're calling this NATURE's CERAMIC.
 We believe this is a naturally

 created material like CERAMIC with the added druzy crystals.

 The plated or bladed quartz is the most unusual and uncommon rock that we have found to date on our property.

 Through much communications with professional geologists and much studying of our own, we believe this material to be remnants

-this type material known and available in North Carolina.
-After much sample digging and trailing
+known and available in North Carolina.
+After much sample digging and trailing the material,

 These things are just weird and pictures do not do them justice.
 They are unlike any other quartz